linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 07 Central banking.md

 # Exhibit 7.1 Continued

-Now if deposits in Bank A are increased by  \$5 million the position changes.
-Deposits rise to\$ 105 million and reserves rise to \$25 million as the additional \$5 million is initially held as reserves at the central bank.
+Now if deposits in Bank A are increased by $5 million the position changes.
+Deposits rise to $105 million and reserves rise to $25 million as the additional $5 million is initially held as reserves at the central bank.

 Bank A. An increase in deposits – intermediate period

 <table><tr><td>Assets</td><td></td><td>Liabilities</td><td></td></tr><tr><td>Reserves</td><td>$25m</td><td>Deposits</td><td>$105m</td></tr><tr><td>Loans</td><td>80m</td><td></td><td></td></tr></table>

 This means that the reserve ratio has risen to $25m ÷ $105m = 23.8 per cent.
 The bank earns no or little interest from reserves, so it will wish to reduce it back to 20 per cent by lending out the extra.
-The next balance sheet shows the amount of lending that leaves a 20 per cent reserve ratio, 84 million.
+The next balance sheet shows the amount of lending that leaves a 20 per cent reserve ratio, $84m.

 Bank A. Lending out just enough to attain minimum reserve ratio

 <table><tr><td>Assets</td><td></td><td>Liabilities</td><td></td></tr><tr><td>Reserves</td><td>$21m</td><td>Deposits</td><td>$105m</td></tr><tr><td>Loans</td><td>84m</td><td></td><td></td></tr></table>

 Now let us bring in more banks.
-In lending an additional \$4 million Bank A will have an impact on the rest of the banking system.
-If the \$4 million is lent to a company and, initially at least, that company deposits the money in Bank B, then at the central bank, Bank A's account will be debited (reserves go down) and Bank B's account will be credited (reserves increase).
-Bank B will lend out 80 per cent of the amount, or \$3.2 million keeping \$800,000 in reserves to maintain its 20 per cent ratio of reserves to deposits.
+In lending an additional $4 million Bank A will have an impact on the rest of the banking system.
+If the $4 million is lent to a company and, initially at least, that company deposits the money in Bank B, then at the central bank, Bank A's account will be debited (reserves go down) and Bank B's account will be credited (reserves increase).
+Bank B will lend out 80 per cent of the amount, or $3.2 million keeping $800,000 in reserves to maintain its 20 per cent ratio of reserves to deposits.
 The 3.2 million lent finds its way to Bank C, which again holds 20 per cent as reserves and lends the rest, and so on.
 At each stage 80 per cent of the deposit is lent out, increasing the deposits of other banks, encouraging them to lend.

-The effect on the banking system of an injection of  $\$ 5\mathrm{m}$  of money, under a reserve ratio of  ${20}\%$
+The effect on the banking system of an injection of $5m of money, under a reserve ratio of $20\%$

 <table><tr><td></td><td>Change in deposits, $m</td><td>Change in loans, $m</td><td>Change in reserves, $m</td></tr><tr><td>Bank A</td><td>5.00</td><td>4.00</td><td>1.00</td></tr><tr><td>Bank B</td><td>4.00</td><td>3.20</td><td>0.80</td></tr><tr><td>Bank C</td><td>3.20</td><td>2.56</td><td>0.64</td></tr><tr><td>Bank D</td><td>2.56</td><td>2.05</td><td>0.51</td></tr><tr><td>Bank E</td><td>2.05</td><td>1.64</td><td>0.41</td></tr><tr><td>Bank F</td><td>….</td><td>….</td><td>….</td></tr><tr><td>Bank G</td><td>….</td><td>….</td><td>….</td></tr><tr><td>Total of all banks</td><td>25</td><td>20</td><td>5</td></tr></table>

-The credit multiplier is a reciprocal of the reserve ratio, which in this case  $= 1 \div 0.20 = 5$ .
+The credit multiplier is a reciprocal of the reserve ratio, which in this case $= 1 \div 0.20 = 5$.
 Following an injection of \$5 million into the financial system the whole process ends when an additional \$25 million of deposits has been created; equilibrium has been reached again.
 (The model is a simplification for illustrative purposes.
 In reality, there might be leakages from the system due to money flowing abroad, or people holding cash or buying government bonds rather than placing it in bank deposits.)

 Remember: the creator of the monetary base is the central bank because it has a monopoly on the issuance of currency.
 If it has control over this then it can strongly influence the broader money supply (including deposits at banks) through the reserves requirements.
 So, once the system has settled down from the injection of a new deposit, it will be fairly stable – little money creation or removal.